Waleed-Chaudhry/Spring-Hibernate/Section-2-Spring-Overview.md

 ```
 spring.io
 ```
-* Core container: the heart of it for creating beans, and making the
+* Core container: the heart of it for creating beans
   * Context: the Spring container that holds the beans in memory
 * Infrastructure: To add services like Security and transcations to your webapp
 * Data Access Layer: To interact with databases.
 We have a number of good helper classes for JDBC and JMS